Company of Heroes: Opposing Fronts: Liberation of Caen

-The British 3rd Battalion, under the command of Major Blackmoore is tasked with taking the city of Caen.
+The British 3rd Battalion, under the command of Major Blackmore is tasked with taking the city of Caen.
 A day behind schedule, the battalion encounters further delays from German troops in the area.
 After securing the town of Authie, several bridges over the River Odon and Hill 112 in succession, British Commandos along with Canadian infantry fight an overnight battle to secure an airfield at Carpiquet.
 Though successful, the Germans counterattack at Hill 112, threatening the British flank.

 With armor reinforcement, the Royal Scots Engineers retain the hill, and soon after the battalion moves on Caen.
 Bombardment by the Royal Air Force however turns the city in a hazardous quagmire, the Germans having dug in amongst the rubble.
 After heavy fighting with the German defenders, 3rd Battalion finally secure Caen and successfully repel a heavy German counterattack.
 3rd Battalion then finishes off the remaining I SS Panzer Corps in Bourguebus before being allowed to rest as the 2nd Battalion continue the advance.